 General Requirement of Parents Seeking to Baptize a child

 The parents, or at least one of them, or the person who legitimately takes the place of a parent, must give consent.
 There must be a founded hope, that the child will be raised in the Catholic faith (or the baptism should be delayed until such hope exists).
 At least one parent should be a Catholic attempting to live their faith and intending that the child become a fully initiated member of the Catholic Church (Baptism, Eucharist, and Confirmation).

 Families who are registered and active in the church:

 Families who are registered and active parishioners of our parish for three months or more, or of another parish for three months or more (with a letter from that parish stating they are registered and active) must attend the monthly baptismal class, along with the chosen Godparents for their child.
 If they or their chosen Godparents have attended the class within the last 2 years, they do not need to repeat it.

-Because of restrictions due to COVID-19 classes will be remote by zoom.
-Classes are held on the second Wednesday of every month, 7:00-8:30 pm in English, (and first Monday of every month in Spanish).
-To register for English classes, please email [email protected], y en espanol llame padre Carlos a 310-372-7077 x222.
+Classes are held on first Wednesday of each month from 7:00-8:30 pm in English, (and first Monday of every month in Spanish).
+To register for English classes, please call the Pastoral Office o en espanol llame padre Carlos a 310-372-7077 x222.

 Families who are NOT registered and active in the church: